elixir-nx/xla/README.md

 this target is inferred for the host, however you may want to override this when cross-compiling the project using Nerves.

+#### `XLA_HTTP_HEADERS`

+Headers to use when querying and downloading the precompiled archive.
+By default the requests are sent to GitHub, unless `XLA_ARCHIVE_URL` specifies otherwise.
+The headers should be a list following this format: `Key1: Value1; Key2: value2`.

 ## Building from source

 To build the XLA binaries locally you need to set `XLA_BUILD=true` and possibly `XLA_TARGET`.